pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 _The nature of what the self-evident tells us_...

-Already, we see that saying that the self-evident is "true" is a kind of tautology, since the self-evident is the basis of truth.
+Already, we see that calling the self-evident "true" is a kind of tautology, since the self-evident is the basis of truth.
 We also see that the self-evident is inescapable to awareness; if you are aware and turn your awareness toward it, you cannot but affirm it.
 A way to show that something is self-evident is to show how even denying it leads to its affirmation.
 For example, if I see something in front of me and deny that it exists, I am saying, in effect, "What I am seeing is not what it is."
 You might say that what I mean when I deny the existence of something is, "What I am seeing is not what I think I am seeing."
-But note that here, I am speaking of self-evidence as such, which is a pre-conceptual level of cognition.
+But note that here, I am speaking of self-evidence and not interpretation; it is a pre-conceptual level of cognition.
 Self-evidence does not tell you _what_ you are seeing, only _that_ you are seeing and that you are seeing something in particular as opposed to something else.
-Hence, when denying the existence of something I perceive as such, I deny that the thing exists and is what it is, thereby denying the fact that I am aware, since if the thing is not what it is and thus does not exist, I am aware of nothing, i.e. unaware.
-Needless to say, such a position denies my very awareness and makes anything I say nothing but noise.
+Hence, when denying the existence of something I perceive as it is, I deny that the thing exists and is what it is, thereby denying the fact that I am aware, since if the thing is not what it is and thus does not exist, I am not aware of it.
+Needless to say, such a position denies the very fact of my awareness of something and makes anything I say about it mere noise.

 **NOTE**: _Even if what you perceive is a hallucination, it is still something and is a part of reality that you can be aware of, which in this case is your mental problem.
 This is made clear by the fact that we can as humans identify, correct for and treat hallucinations.
 Whatever they are, they are something in particular and have particular effects._